thomaswilder/NEMO_activities/QG_Leith/documentation.md

 Possible cause for model blowing up may be due to use of `now` timestep variables.
 - Changing to use of before, means modifying `ldfdyn.f90` and `step.f90`.
 Doing this only in QG Leith routine to start.

+New NEMO revision is 16324.

+### 23rd August
+ORCA025 crashed with before.
+But this seems the most consistent.

+Adding in the stability criterion for QG Leith:
+- Am = deltamin^2 / (8 deltaT).
+- min horizontal resolution in orca025 is 7 km https://archimer.ifremer.fr/doc/2006/publication-3514.pdf
+- Using normal timestep and this resolution gives a max viscous coefficient of 3000 m^2^/s, significantly lower than values being initially calculated.

 ## Leith as GM